Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Definition of fracture: disruption of the integrity of a bone

-A fracture (also called a fracture) is an injury to a bone that results in its complete or partial rupture.
-Fractures usually involve bones in the limbs.
-They can also occur in other parts of the body (for example, the spine, pelvis or shoulder) [4 ] Bone fractures can take many forms – the types of fracture vary depending on where and how the bone broke.
+It is an injury to a bone that results in its complete or partial rupture.
+Fractures usually involve bones in the extremities.
+They can also occur in other parts of the body (for example, the spine, pelvis, or shoulder).[4]
+The disruption of the integrity of the bone can take many forms – the types of fracture vary depending on where and how the bone broke.
 [5]

 Fractures occur most often in falls, injuries and accidents.
-It can also be caused by osteoporosis, a disease in which bones thin.
-[6 ] Older age and an unhealthy lifestyle contribute to fractures.
+Osteoporosis, a disease in which bones thin, can also be a cause.
+[6] Older age and an unhealthy lifestyle contribute to fractures.
 [7]

 Types of fractures